Table of Contents

 - Files: This is where you can store and review any files that are relevant to the account, and any file format is accepted.
-Once you upload a file, it will appear as a tile within the Files area – if it is an image, a sliver of it will appear within the tile, otherwise if it is a different type of document it will remain grey.
-Clicking this section will cause the sidebar menu to appear which will contain further details about that particular file.
-This includes the file name, size, type, the user that uploaded it, a preview if the file type is an image, details about the account that this file is attached to, an activity log for any actions taken on the file, and also a "Download" button which will download the file to your device.
-Within the tile there is also a vertical 3 dot menu - clicking this will provide you with the options to edit the file or delete it entirely.Files that can be uploaded to an account must not exceed 100 MB.
+Once uploaded, it will appear as a tile within the Files area – if it is an image, a small preview of it will be visible; otherwise, it will remain gray.
+Clicking this section will open a side panel where additional details of the file can be viewed, including file name, size, type, the user who uploaded it, and also a "Download" button which will download the file to your device.
+Through the 3 dot menu (located in the top-right corner of the tile) you can edit the file or delete it entirely.Files that can be uploaded to an account must not exceed 500 MB.

 The Billing tab has several available tabs along the top that you can cycle through for different sets of billing information for the account.
 The contents of each tab are discussed further below.

-Clicking the arrow on the "Edit" menu will provide further actions that can be taken - these are:
+Clicking the downward arrow (adjacent to the "Edit" menu) will provide further actions that can be taken, which are listed below: